A Mother's Story

-A handbook for families with a loved one struggling though substance use disorder as a disease.
-Written by a mother who lost her son to a Heroin overdose and has endured the struggles and emotions that result.
-Follow along her journey to help others help their loved ones enter the world of long-term recovery.
-Her effort in establishing a Foundation to support recovery is a testament of strength, determination and hope.
+A handbook for those with loved ones struggling with substance use disorder.
+From a mother who lost her son to a Heroin overdose, and has endured the struggles & emotions with.
+Follow her journey helping others with long-term recovery.

 The mission of the Davis Direction Foundation is to serve as a role model in our community in order to become a national resource for Opiate/Heroin Addiction Awareness Opioid/Heroin Addiction Awareness and Change.

 We will strive to remove the outdated stigma of opiate addicts and innovatively revamp the rehabilitation process to appropriately address the disease of Opioid/Heroin Addiction as one of the most severe forms of addiction.
 We will provide direct assistance and services to individuals, family members, or others at risk of experiencing an opioid related overdose.
 We will provide a safe place for all people to seek, maintain, support and enjoy long-term recovery free from substance use disorder.

 We believe that collectively we can make a difference.
 We Believe that the optimal answer to opioid/heroin addiction is prevention.
 We believe that heroin causes one of the most severe forms of addiction.
 We believe that we must make heroin a public conversation in order to make a difference.
 We believe that the stigma of a heroin addict and rehabilitation for them is outdated and needs to be changed.
 We believe that legislative changes need to be made regarding Opioid/Heroin addiction.
 We believe that addiction of all kinds is a disease.

 AMA Foundation Awards Community Organization with Healthy Living Grant